 What Do Wolves and Dogs Have in Common?

 So, why do dogs not look like wolves?
-Other than a few dog breeds that look like wolves, dogs and wolves generally appear quite different—to an extent that telling them apart is fairly easy.
+Other than a few dog breeds that look like wolves, dogs and wolves generally appear quite different—to the extent that telling them apart is fairly easy.
 Very evident differences between dogs and wolves are that wolves have different coat colors, large heads, long legs, and narrow chests.
 Less evident differences include the wolf's more potent jaws and larger teeth.
 Also, female wolves only come into heat once a year (in the spring) which allows for higher chances of offspring survival.
 Compared to dogs, wolves also give life to smaller litters—generally ranging between two and six pups—while dogs are known to produce significantly larger litters.

 How Have Dogs Evolved From Wolves?

 In order to understand how dog behavior has evolved from wolves, one must take a leap back into history.
 It is estimated that dogs were domesticated and separated from wolves about 14,000 or 15,000 years ago.
-There are various assumptions about how this exactly happened, and scientists cannot seem come to an agreement.
+There are various assumptions about how this exactly happened, and scientists cannot seem to come to an agreement.
 However, what stands out clearly is the fact that humans have played an integral role in the domestication of dogs.
 Following are some ''assumptions'':

 1. The Orphaned Wolf Cub Theory

 Some believe it all started when humans adopted orphaned wolf pups and tamed them to be part of the family.
-This theory may make sense if one takes a look at how foxes changed both behaviorally and physically in Dmitri's Belyaev Farm Fox experiment conducted in the late 1950s.
+This theory may make sense if one takes a look at how foxes changed both behaviorally and physically in Dmitri Belyaev's Farm Fox experiment conducted in the late 1950s.

 2. The Promise of Food Theory

 Dr. Raymond Coppinger of Hampshire College, on the other hand, argues that wolves—as scavengers—may have been attracted to trash and food leftovers left at human campsites.
 The animals with less ''flight instinct'' were the ones more fit to become tame, and after reproducing generation after generation, they went from wolf-like to becoming the first ancestors of the dog (proto-dogs).